MurrayData/ObjectNet/ObjectNet/README.md

 # ObjectNet

-An object oriented library to create neural networks in C++ written on Valentine's Day in 1993
+An object oriented framework library to create neural networks in C++.
+It was first released on Valentine's Day in 1993 and re-released in 2018 to celebrate its 25th anniversary.

 | File | Description          |
 | ------- | ---------------- |